 If you accept that it is immoral for either the government or an individual to initiate force against a citizen who himself is behaving peacefully, then, knowingly or not, you are an advocate of individual rights and therefore of capitalism, which is the political system that protects individual rights.

-Why do we hold that all these political systems are immoral?
+Why do I hold that all these political systems are immoral?
 Because, to one degree or another, they all use the government to initiate force against defenseless citizens who themselves have not initiated force against anyone.
 For example:

 Under socialism, the act of seizing the means of production, for example, a factory, from the individuals whose thought and effort brought the factory into existence requires the initiation of force on a massive scale.